 Administration The dean is the chief administrative officer of the School.
-Four department chairmen, who are directly responsible to him, collaborate with the dean and the faculty to develop the instructional programs in their respective departments.
-Directors of the various services of the School are also responsible to him.
+The associate dean and the department chairmen are directly responsible to the dean and collaborate with him and the faculty to develop instructional programs in the four departments.
+Directors of the various services of the school are also responsible to the dean.
 He presides at meetings of the Executive Committee, committees on admissions and graduate programs, and at general meetings of the faculty.
+He also chairs the Executive

-The associate dean's primary responsibility is in the area of credential programs.
-He is the chief credentials adviser and is the coordinator of Extended Campus Programs.
+Committee for Extended Campus Programs.
+The associate dean's primary responsibilities are in the areas of credential and off-campus programs.
+He is the chief credentials adviser and the director of Extended Campus Programs.